 A higher learning institution, Polytechnic University, is using its 3D printing lab to design and help produce the transparent protective face mask, which doctors and nurses can wear to protect themselves against bodily fluids from which the infection is known to spread.

 The institution is working with local manufacturers to help them produce and deliver up to 10,000 face shields to the Hospital Authority on Tuesday.
 Production of the protective face mask is expected to be ramped up to 30,000 per day by the end of March.

 “PolyU is doing technology transfer to the industry, and for the industry to help the Hospital Authority and society,” said Man Hau-Chung, dean of the engineering faculty at the university, who oversees the lab.

-The protective face masks which the Hospital Authority asked PolyU to help produce at the beginning of February is made of a 3D printed frame to be worn against the head.
+The protective face masks that the Hospital Authority asked PolyU to help produce at the beginning of February is made of a 3D-printed frame to be worn against the head.
 The frame holds a plastic sheet that covers the entire face.
 The shields are meant to be single-use equipment and can be worn over surgical masks.

 The lab designed, tested, and approved the final product in less than a week.

 “The face shield is very simple to produce,” Wai said.